the Rollator Chronicles: 5 Clues Your Parent Needs a Walker—Stat

 Step 1: I’d drop Mom at the curb.

-Step 2: Hand her off to Ivy.
+Step 2: Hand her off to friend.

 Step 4: I’d drive him home while she took Mom inside.